nkh/P5-App-Asciio/documentation/mdbook_asciio/src/README.md

 ## History

-Asciio is born in Oslo ... as a dare; someone coined a cool name and it's been under development for 20 years.
+Asciio was born ... as a dare; someone coined a cool name at a conference in Oslo it's been under development for 20 years.
 It proved to very useful for embedding graphs in code, documentation, requirements, ...

 ```